 Aside from their formatting options and location in the issue form, working with formatted text fields is just like any other custom field in YouTrack.

 A project administrator can configure a field to require a value.
 Required fields cannot store an empty value, but are not assigned a default value.
-When you report an issue in the project, required fields are shown with the message Set value in the input field.

 Conditional fields are shown only when a value is selected in another custom field.
 The most common use case is to choose which fields are shown for different issue types.
 However, a project administrator can add a condition to show specific fields based on the selection in any enumerated field, not just issue type.

 In the following example, the visibility of the fields that store the YouTrack Version and Hub Version are based on the value that is selected in the field that stores the Publication.

 If the field is empty, the fields that store the Hub Version and YouTrack Version are hidden.